Agglo

-Agglo Corporation Limited was a private Hong Kong based toy supplier founded in 1969.
+Agglo Corporation Limited was a private Hong Kong–based toy supplier founded in 1969.
 The company sourced toys ranging from low-price bulk products to large vehicle play sets.
+In its later years, the company made inroads into STEM educational toys.
 Along with sourcing products, Agglo designed products in-house and developed packaging specific to customer needs.
 In August 2022, the founder and CEO died.
 Agglo Corporation ceased operations shortly after.

 They were a donor to The Toy Bank charity.

 In 2003, sidewalk chalk manufactured by Agglo was subject to a recall due to its high lead level.